Plant Profile: For the Love Of Mother Elder (Sambucus spp.)

 - The name elder originates from the Anglo-Saxon word, Aeld, which meant fire.
 Once the pith was removed, the hollowed twigs and sticks were used as bellows to blow air into the center of a fire.

-Botanical name: Sambucus nigra (European) S. canadensis (North American elder); S. cerulea (Western Blue Elder)
+Botanical names: Sambucus nigra (European) S. canadensis (North American elder); S. cerulea (Western Blue Elder)

 Common name: Elder, The Elder Mother

 Family: Adoxaceae (formerly Caprifoliaceae)